 (1) conducts business or renders a professional service in this state under an assumed name; and

 (b) An offense under this section is a Class A misdemeanor.

-We are unaware of an abundance of prosecutions in this area.
+There is certainly not an abundance of prosecutions in this area.
 Why?
-As with most criminal offenses, the district attorney must prove criminal intent.
+As with most criminal offenses, the district attorney would have to prove criminal intent.
 It is far more likely that a person or company failing to fully comply inadvertently overlooked the details of the statute.
 Forged or fraudulent filings, however, are a more serious matter—a third-degree felony.
 Bus. & Com.
-Code §71.203.
+Code Sec.
+71.203.